 He followed that performance up the next year with a dazzling portrayal of the American politician Dan White in the movie Milk.
 Brolin’s work earned him a nomination for the Academy Award for Best Supporting Actor, a Critics' Choice Movie Award for Best Acting Ensemble, and the National Board of Review Award and the New York Film Critics Circle Award for Best Supporting Actor.

-What is most striking about this comment by Brolin is the duality between now and the past.
+What is most striking about this “I was never now” comment by Brolin is the duality between now and the past.
 Years prior to the interview Brolin was indeed a different person; thus ‘he was never now.’
-This reminds me of a comment from American linguist, philosopher, and author Noam Chomsky who wrote “Optimism is a strategy for making a better future.
+Since everyone is in some sense ‘never now, author Noam Chomsky commented “Optimism is a strategy for making a better future.
 Because unless you believe that the future can be better you are unlikely to step up and take responsibility for making it so.
 If you assume there is no hope, you guarantee there will be no hope.
 If you assume there is an instinct for freedom, there are opportunities to change things, there’s a chance you may contribute to making a better world.
 The choice is yours.”

 Two people who choose to take responsibility for making their future were Colombian weightlifter Oscar Figueroa and American actor Jeremy Renner.
 Figueroa competed in the Olympics four times, claiming fifth in 2004, taking a DNF (did not finish) in 2008 after injury, a silver in 2012, and finally a gold in 2016.
 To win gold, however, Figueroa had to overcome a serious life-threatening injury after suffering from a cervical spine hernia in the 6 & 7 discs.
 After surgeries and intense rehabilitation, Figueroa finally claimed gold in the 2016 Olympics.
 As Figueroa said, “You need to have guts when you’re up against it.”